Sangeetha-s03/react-shopping-cart-app/README.md

-# react-shopping-cart-app - Author Sangeetha

-# Getting Started with Create React App
+# Getting Started with Create React App ( react-shopping-cart-app )

 Copy the project by the following command